 By implementing these strategies, you can prevent dead stock from piling up in your inventory, ensuring the financial health and sustainability of your ecommerce business.

 Print on demand is an order fulfillment method where items are printed only after a customer purchases.
 In other words, your unique designs are printed on products only when there's a confirmed order.
-This eliminates the need for holding any inventory, let alone dealing with dead stock.
+This eliminates the need to hold any inventory, let alone deal with dead stock.

 Moreover, using a print on demand model like Gelato, you can explore your creative freedom without worrying about minimum order quantities or the fear of unsold products.
 It allows you to test new designs or products, like t-shirts and wall art, with zero inventory risk.
 If a particular design doesn't sell, there's no surplus product to worry about.
 You can simply move on to your next creative masterpiece.